-Start by making an appointment with your family doctor or a general practitioner if you experience abdominal pain.
-If your doctor determines you have appendicitis, you'll likely be hospitalized and referred to a surgeon who can remove your appendix.
+Make an appointment with your family doctor or a general practitioner if you have abdominal pain.
+If you have appendicitis, you'll likely be hospitalized and referred to a surgeon to remove your appendix.

 Questions your doctor may ask you

-To help in diagnosing your condition, your doctor is likely to ask you a number of questions about your signs and symptoms, such as:
+To help in diagnosing your condition, your doctor is likely to ask you a number of questions, such as:

 - How severe is your pain?